 Every playhouse was brilliantly executed, with so much creativity and effort going into each home.

-In the words of Habitat HM CEO John Gerrard, “As the second annual Playhouse Build, you really have raised the roof.”
+In the words of Habitat HMD CEO John Gerrard, “As the second annual Playhouse Build, you really have raised the roof.”

 Friendly competition for a fantastic cause